 Now top off the pitch with a brief sketch of how you’re going to get the story done.
 Include suggestions for interviews and locations.
 If you can peg the pitch to a certain event, include those details.
 When you’re done, you’ll have a short, concise paragraph that will tell us exactly what your story is, how it’s relevant to the Marketplace listener and how you plan to put it together.

 It’s worth remembering that we do not use phone tape in our feature stories.
 Spots yes, features no. There are exceptions: If your subject is in Ulaan Bataar and has no landline, for example.
 But that’s the general rule.
 If you’re filing spots, we like the phone tape to be as clean as possible.
 That means no Skype tape and do your best to avoid cell.
 Use a landline whenever possible, please.
 These phone tape rules can govern whether you’re able to report a story.
 And that, of course, affects your pitching.

-Send your pitch to firstname.lastname@example.org.
+Send your pitch using the form below.
 Deadline for the submission of pitches is midday Wednesday each week.
 The pitches are discussed and either accepted or rejected in a producers and editors meeting.
-You will be told shortly thereafter whether your story has been assigned.
+You will be told shortly thereafter whether your story has been assigned or needs more information.